• Latest

 Married to a crook barrister, whose expertise of London’s underbelly inspired her fictional worlds, Casey lives within the riverside borough of Wandsworth after shifting from Ireland to Britain to observe English at Oxford.
 She’s been moving among the 2 ever due to the fact: lower back to work on her Masters in Anglo-Irish Literature at Trinity College, returning to London to work, and most currently, in 2017, upping sticks together with her circle of relatives – her boys are actually nine and 7 – to live toward her circle of relatives in Dublin for a quick however no longer very sweet time.

-Personally and more positively, her predominant concern, for the time being, is Maeve Kerrigan, the principal character her newly launched novel Cruel Acts, the eighth within the series.
+Personally and more positively, her predominant concern, for the time being, is Maeve Kerrigan, the principal character of her newly launched novel Cruel Acts, the eighth within the series.
 She’s a “goodie footwear detective” in step with Casey, keeping her own in a very male line of work.
-Living in London, the character is 2nd-technology Irish.
+Living in London, the character is 2nd-generation Irish.

 Penny Tucker